Mizanur Rahman Chowdhury: Early life

 Chowdhury was born on 19 October 1928 in present-day Chandpur District, Bangladesh to Muhammad Hafiz Chowdhury and Mahmuda Chowdhury.
 In college, he was involved in student politics.
 He went to high school in Nuria High Madrasa and went to graduate from Feni College in 1952.
 He was the headmaster of Bamni Junior High School in Noakhali district.
 He was selected to join the Provincial Public Service Commission and started in government service.
 He started Nuria High Madrasa in Chandpur as an English teacher after resigning government service.

 Early Political Career (1944-1970)

-In 1944 he entered politics by joining the All Bengal Muslim Student League.
+In 1944, Mizanur Rahman Chowdhury entered politics by joining the All Bengal Muslim Student League.
 In 1945 he was elected president of Comilla district unit of All India Muslim Students Federation.
 In 1946 he was made the Captain of Muslim League Volunteer Corps.
 He would go on to be elected the general secretary of Chandpur Muslim Chhatra League students union of Chandpur College in 1948, two years later he was elected as general secretary of Feni College students union.
 He was involved in the 1952 Bengali language movement.